IS492-SP26/Restaurants-AI/docs/FINAL_REPORT.md

 ### Quantitative Results

-We conducted a formative user study with nine participants to evaluate Restaurant Startup Studio, a multi-agent AI web application for restaurant startup planning.
+We conducted a formative user study with nine participants to evaluate the Restaurant Startup Studio, a multi-agent AI web application for restaurant startup planning.
 Participants included students or early-stage users, a compliance/tax specialist, a startup finance professional, a non-technical restaurant founder, a downtown Champaign waiter, an izakaya operator, a restaurant business consultant, and a digital transformation project manager.
 This mix allowed us to evaluate both general usability and domain-specific usefulness.

 The evaluation used the System Usability Scale (SUS), a 10-item questionnaire scored from 0 to 100.
-The survey uses a 1–5 scale where 1 means “strongly disagree” and 5 means “strongly agree.”
-For SUS scoring, positive and negative items are converted differently, and the final score represents the overall perceived usability of the system.
+The teammate reports also used the standard SUS format with 1 = strongly disagree and 5 = strongly agree.
+Alex’s report separately recorded two participants with SUS scores of 77.5 and 70.0, with an average of 73.8 for those two users

 | Participant | Background | SUS Score |
 |---|---|---:|